smcalilly/smcalilly.github.io/_posts/2024-07-30-cows-and-stuff.md

 ## green beans
 My family has an heirloom green bean that we've been growing since the Civil War.
 My ancestor was conscripted to fight in the war and he returned home to a place that was ravaged by Sherman's March.
 Food was hard to find, but they obtained a bag of field peas.
 A few green bean seeds were included in the bag.
 We've been growing them ever since.

 I don't know if that story is true but I continue the myth.
-My garden plot was flooded by a historic flood after Hurricane Beryl came all the way from the Gulf of Mexico up into Vermont.
+My garden plot was flooded by a historic flood after Hurricane Beryl came from the Gulf of Mexico up into Vermont.
 A 100 year flood or so (aka 1% chance of happening).
 It was a devastating flood for a lot of people.
-It took out all of our beets, greens, broccoli, cauliflower, squash, peppers, some tomatoes, and herbs.
+It took out our beets, greens, broccoli, cauliflower, squash, peppers, some tomatoes, and herbs.
 But the family green beans survived.

 ## bread and puppet theater